 1950s researchers wondered if the quantity of colors in a language would affect people’s episodic memory of those colors.
 Then, Eleanor Rosch in the 1970s studied the Dani people of Papua, New Guinea—who only use two words (bright and dark) for discriminating colors—and compared them to English-speaking folks (who use multiple terms for discriminating colors).
 Rosch found no perceptual differences among the two groups, despite their language differences.
 In fact, Dani speakers and English speakers were equally able to recognize the small variances among the colors.
 Specific terms that were unmatched with specific experiences did not inhibit the participants’ thoughts and understandings about those experiences.
 Shocking!
 Right?
 Maybe not.

-Berlin and Kay’s 1969 research discovered a spectrum of two to eleven basic color terms existing cross-culturally.
+Berlin and Kay’s 1969 research discovered a spectrum of 2 to 11 basic color terms existing cross-culturally.
 Thinking back on how Whorf was accused of being arbitrary, this study was used to say that the language-color relationship has a predictable grading scale, thereby buttressing the opinion that there is one kind of external reality and/or that human language does not interpose between the language-user and external reality as much as we want to suspect.